JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 nothing #hide
 ````

-Notice that the compiler can take advantage of specializing for differen types (which does not have effect as in modern processrs have addition of Float and Int takes the same time).
+Notice that the compiler can take advantage of specializing for different types (which does not have effect as in modern processrs have addition of `Float` and `Int` takes the same time).

 ````@example lecture
 v = [PositionT(rand(1:100), rand(1:100)) for _ in 1:100];